Heavy Neutrino Search via the Higgs boson at the LHC

 \section{Introduction}

-The existence of the tiny neutrino mass and the flavor mixing have been observed by the recent neutrino oscillation experiments \cite{Neut1,Neut2,Neut3,Neut4,Neut5,Neut6} which requires us to extend the Standard Model (SM).
-Among the different extensions of the SM, the seesaw or type-I seesaw mechanism \cite{seesaw0,seesaw1,seesaw2,seesaw3,seesaw4,seesaw5,seesaw6} is the probably the simplest idea to naturally explain the tiny neutrino mass.
-Due to the variation of the seesaw scale form the intermediate scale to the electroweak scale, the neutrino Dirac Yukawa coupling $(Y_D)$ varies from scale of the electron Yukawa coupling to the top quark Yukawa coupling.
-Being SM gauge singlets, the right handed (RH) heavy Majorana neutrinos interact with the SM gauge bosons through the Dirac Yukawa coupling.
-The heavy neutrinos in the TeV or GeV scale, employed by the seesaw mechanism, have too small Dirac Yukawa coupling $\sim \mathcal{O}(10^{-6})$ to produce the observable signatures at the high energy colliders such as Large Hadron Collider (LHC) and Linear Collider (LC).
+The current experimental results on the neutrino oscillation phenomena~\cite{PDG}, including the recent measurements of the so-called reactor angle~ \cite{Neut1,Neut2,Neut3,Neut4,Neut5,Neut6}, have established the existence of neutrino masses and flavor mixings, which require us to extend the Standard Model (SM).
+The seesaw extension of the SM~\cite{seesaw0,seesaw1,seesaw2,seesaw3,seesaw4,seesaw5,seesaw6} is probably the simplest idea for explaining the very small neutrino masses naturally, where the SM-singlet heavy right-handed Majorana neutrinos induce the dimension five operators leading to very small Majorana neutrino masses (the seesaw mechanism~\cite{seesaw0,seesaw1,seesaw2,seesaw3,seesaw4,seesaw5,seesaw6}).
+The seesaw scale varies from the intermediate scale to the electroweak scale as we change the neutrino Dirac Yukawa coupling ($Y_D$) from the scale of top quark Yukawa coupling ($Y_D \sim 1$) to the scale of electron Yukawa coupling ($Y_D \sim 10^{-6}$).

-There is another type of seesaw mechanism, commonly known as the inverse seesaw mechanism \cite{inverse-seesaw1, inverse-seesaw2, inverse-seesaw3} where a small neutrino mass is generated by a tiny lepton number violating parameter.
-Where in case of seesaw mechanism a large lepton number violating mass term is introduced as a suppression factor to produce the tiny neutrino mass.
-In case of inverse seesaw, the heavy neutrinos are pseudo-Dirac particles with $Y_D\sim\mathcal{O}(1)$ so that such RH neutrinos could be produced at the LHC and LC while having masses in the TeV or GeV scale.
-The relevant particle content of the model is given by Tab.~\ref{ISS}